 As with stocks or futures, to trade currencies you need to apply for a separate forex account with TD Ameritrade.
 If you qualify, your forex account will be listed under the same log-in, and you’ll be able to trade using the thinkorswim platform.

 Once you’ve opened a forex account, you might want to practice placing trades before committing real capital.
 To do this, select paperMoney at the thinkorswim log-in screen.
 With paperMoney, you can get familiar with all the trading platform’s features and how to place an order without losing (or gaining) a dollar.
 Or pound, yen, or euro, for that matter.

 Once you’ve got the hang of the basics, be sure you also understand how interest rates could impact your P&L if you’re planning on holding any currency pairs overnight.
 When you make a forex trade, you’re essentially long one currency and short the other.
 When you carry a position from one trading day to the next, you earn interest on the currency you’re long and pay interest on the currency you’re short.
 The differential between the two interest rates amounts to what’s called your “net financing rate.”

 Before carrying a currency pair from one day to the next, it’s essential that you learn the ins and outs of forex financing rates.
 It’s not necessarily complicated; it’s just different if you’re used to the world of stocks and bonds.
 Want a little more information before jumping in to pairs trading, currency style?
 Watch the video below.

-Forex trading privileges are subject to review and approval by TD Ameritrade Futures & Forex LLC, member NFA.
+Forex trading privileges are subject to review and approval by Charles Schwab Futures and Forex LLC, a CFTC-registered Futures Commission Merchant and NFA Forex Dealer Member.
 Not all account owners will qualify.

 for thinkMoney ®